builderbill

 • I have completely replaced concrete beams in sewerage pumping stations that were supporting existing slabs with one side and the soffit formed, and gunite concrete sprayed into the open side. ("Where there's muck there's money lad").

-• Many civil engineering projects from tunnel repairs to stabilising hillsides and rock faces in road construction would be harder or impossible without shotcrete.
+• Many civil engineering projects from tunnel repairs to stabilising hillsides and rock faces in road construction would be harder or impossible without Shotcrete.

 Concrete line pump